 - Electrical, General Requirements; i.e. not placing conductors or equipment in damp or wet locations

 Physical harm isn’t the only safety issue to be aware of, though.
-In 2016, an ILO report focused on the impact of “psychosocial hazards” on workers’ health.
+In 2019, an ILO report focused on rise of “psychosocial risks” and work-related stress.
 These risks, which include factors like job insecurity, high demands, effort-reward imbalance, and low autonomy, have been associated with health-related behavioral risks, including a sedentary lifestyle, heavy alcohol consumption, increased cigarette smoking, and eating disorders.